Who needs to file a US tax return?

 Who must file a US tax return?

-Any US citizen or green card holder based anywhere worldwide, with a total income greater than $12,000 (USD equivalent) for individuals.
-This threshold varies for married individuals filing jointly/separately.
-Lower thresholds exist for other types of income, such as self-employment income.
+Any individual United States citizen or green card holder based anywhere in the world, with a total income greater than USD $12,000 (or equivalent), needs to file a US tax return.
+This threshold varies for married individuals filing jointly or separately, while lower thresholds exist for other types of income, such as self-employment income.

-Your total income includes income from all sources, whether it be wages, interest, self-employment income or investment income.
-The location where this income was earned also has no bearing on whether a tax return needs to be filed.
+Your total income includes income from all sources, be it from salary or wages, interest, self-employment income, or investment income.
+The location where this income was earned has no bearing on whether you'll need to file a US tax return.

-It is important to note that the obligation to file a US tax return doesn't necessarily mean that any tax will need to be paid.
-Extensive tax treaties exist between the US and most other countries (including Australia & New Zealand), and which some instances do exist where tax is owing, for many of our clients we are able to reduce their tax bill to zero.
+Importantly, the obligation to file a US tax return doesn't necessarily mean that any taxes will need to be paid.
+Extensive tax treaties exist between the US and most other countries (New Zealand included).
+Furthermore, US Global Tax has successfully helped many clients who owed income tax reduce their tax bill to zero.

-To begin with, US tax residency is linked to citizenship.
 Tax residency is not usually related to residency in an immigration sense, but rather a determination of which country (or countries) your tax home is.
-It is important not to confuse this with another IRS rule of a “tax home” which deals with work across multiple states.
+It is important not to confuse this with another IRS rule of a “tax home”, which deals with work across multiple states.

-So, now that we know that as a US citizen, you are a tax resident of the US, then we can determine that a US tax return must be filed if your income falls above certain thresholds.
+Now that we know that you—as a US citizen—are a tax resident of the US, we can then determine whether your income falls above or below the specific thresholds that necessitate the filing of a US tax return.

-It is essential that any person subject to US taxation (ie citizen or green card holder) files their required returns.
+Any person subject to US taxation (i.e. a citizen or green card holder) must file their required returns.
 The IRS has extremely strict and punitive penalties for those who do not meet their filing obligations.
 This is well publicised, and due to FATCA legislation, the avenues for the IRS to track US citizens failing to file are much simpler than they have ever been.